-Let us also lay aside every encumbrance and the sin which so easily entangles us.
-HEBREWS 12:1
+Let us lay aside every hindrance and the sin that so easily ensnares us.
+HEBREWS 12:1, CSB

 What's distracting you?
 In what ways are you spending your time on things that aren't of eternal value?
 Get rid of it.
 Stop watching it.
 Stop talking to them.
 Stop going there.
-Whatever stands in the way of fully living out and gaining the victory ought to have no place in your life.
+Whatever stands in the way of fully living out God's plan and gaining victory over sin ought to have no place in your life.